 When you think of tiles for your bathroom, the practicality aspect may be one of the most important things to you.
 Sure, there are plenty of porcelain and ceramic tiles that offer excellent practicality such as polished porcelain tiles and timber look tiles.
 But what about using natural stone tiles in a bathroom?
+Maybe even travertine tiles for the bathroom?
 Is it too risky?

 Travertine continues to be one of the most popular natural stone tiles sold in Sydney.
-People just love the warm and rich character of travertine and yes, you can use travertine tiles in bathrooms.
+People just love the warm and rich character of travertine and yes, you can use travertine tiles for the bathroom.
 We’d recommend using it for your entire bathroom, not just the floor but on the walls up to the ceiling.
-The rich character of travertine would blow you away in the bathroom.
+The rich character of travertine create a spa like feel in your bathroom.
 Some of the most popular travertine comes from Turkey.
 Below are the different variants of travertine available for bathroom use.

 Honed and filled travertine tiles

 Honed and filled travertine tiles are among the most common tiles used for bathrooms.
 Although travertine tiles are extremely porous, these tiles are filled with cement preventing water from being trapped in the holes.
 A wide variety of sizes are available anywhere between 300x300mm to 600x600mm allowing you to find just the right size for your bathroom.
 The smooth finish and the deep colours of these tiles would make for a modern and luxurious bathroom.
 The Honed and filled travertine tile is by far the most most popular travertine tiles for the bathroom.